Cornflake Cookies

 Ingredients

-- 1 cup Sugar
+- 1 cup Granulated sugar

-- 1 cup Corn syrup
+- 1 cup Light corn syrup

-- 1 cup Peanut butter
+- 1 cup Creamy peanut butter

 - 2 teaspoons Vanilla extract

-- 6 cups Cornflakes
+- 6 cups Cornflake cereal

 Instructions

-- Line two baking sheets with parchment paper or silicone baking mats.
+- Line two baking sheets with parchment paper or silicone baking mats and set aside.

 Christina’s Notes